stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

 This is the main player in the container world, by far.
 The metaphorical whale.
 (It's also the one with the whale logo.)
 Docker was the company that popularised containerisation, which means the formats created by Docker had a massive impact on the container landscape.

-While Docker Inc. is a private company, all of the code behind it is [Open Source](https://github.com/docker/).
-They also spun out their [core container runtime](https://containerd.io/) functionality into a separate component and donated it to the care of the [Cloud Native Computing Foundation](https://www.cncf.io/), a part of the non-profit [Linux Foundation](https://www.linuxfoundation.org/).
+While Docker Inc. is a private company, all of the code behind it is [Open Source](https://github.com/docker/){target="_blank" rel="noopener noreferrer"}.
+They also spun out their [core container runtime](https://containerd.io/){target="_blank" rel="noopener noreferrer"} functionality into a separate component and donated it to the care of the [Cloud Native Computing Foundation](https://www.cncf.io/){target="_blank" rel="noopener noreferrer"}, a part of the non-profit [Linux Foundation](https://www.linuxfoundation.org/){target="_blank" rel="noopener noreferrer"}.

-In June 2015, Docker and other container companies established the [Open Container Initiative](https://www.opencontainers.org/) - this organisation is also a Linux Foundation project and designs the specifications for the container runtime - [runtime-spec](https://github.com/opencontainers/runtime-spec) and image format - [image-spec](https://github.com/opencontainers/image-spec).
+In June 2015, Docker and other container companies established the [Open Container Initiative](https://www.opencontainers.org/){target="_blank" rel="noopener noreferrer"} - this organisation is also a Linux Foundation project and designs the specifications for the container runtime - [runtime-spec](https://github.com/opencontainers/runtime-spec){target="_blank" rel="noopener noreferrer"} and image format - [image-spec](https://github.com/opencontainers/image-spec){target="_blank" rel="noopener noreferrer"}.

 #### Podman